backstage/backstage/docs/plugins/github-apps.md

 - App permissions is not managed by Backstage.
 They're created with some simple default permissions which you are free to change as you need, but you will need to update them in the GitHub web console, not in Backstage right now.
-The permissions that are defaulted are `metadata
+The permissions that are defaulted are `metadata:read` and `contents:read`.
 - The created GitHub App is private by default, this is most likely what you want for github.com but it's recommended to make your application public for GitHub Enterprise in order to share application across your GHE organizations.